Imdavyking/EventGuard/README.md

 ## 🧩 Overview

-**SkyCover** is a decentralized application (dApp) built on the **Flare Network** that offers **automated refunds for flight delays or cancellations caused by adverse weather conditions**.
+**EventGuard** is a decentralized application (dApp) built on the **Flare Network** that offers **automated refunds for flight delays or cancellations caused by adverse weather conditions**.
 It eliminates the need for travelers to file claims or deal with airline customer support.

-Powered by **Flare’s Data Connector (FDC)**, SkyCover fetches **real-time weather data** from trusted APIs and triggers a **smart contract payout** if the conditions meet the defined threshold — such as heavy rain, storms, or poor visibility.
+Powered by **Flare’s Data Connector (FDC)**, EventGuard fetches **real-time weather data** from trusted APIs and triggers a **smart contract payout** if the conditions meet the defined threshold — such as heavy rain, storms, or poor visibility.

 ---